The essentials of PR measurement

 Perhaps one of the most interesting KPIs to watch, the share of voice compares brands against their competitors—from the number of potential impressions and media outlet reputation to sentiment and even brand prominence in coverage.

-A great way to begin understanding the media landscape is to set up alerts for the competition in the news.
+Using the PR measurement tool is a great way to begin understanding the media landscape is to set up alerts for the competition in the news.
 Consider the following bits of reportable and actionable data:

 Is it from a trusted and reliable media source?